liamfrazer/software-engineer-journey/docs/Learning/CSharp Fundamentals for Beginners/While Iteration Statement.md

 * `while` the evaluation is true, we're able to recall the `MainMenu()` method
 * `while` the evaluation is false, we're able to break out of the while statement

+* The `do while` statement allows us to run the `do` part of the statement atleast one time